 FMT_SMF.1 Specification of Management Functions

 FMT_SMF.1.1 The TSF SHALL be capable of performing the following security management functions:

 Management of security attributes objects and credentials

 Management of claimant security attributes

 Management of authentication data

 Management of audit trail

 Management of audited events

-Management of Target of Evaluation access banner

 Management of role definitions, including role hierarchies and constraints

 Management of access control and its policy

 Management of Target of Evaluation configuration data

 Management of cryptographic network protocols

 Management of cryptographic keys

 Management of digital certificates

 Management of identification and authentication policy

 Management of identity

 Management of session services

 Management of authenticator

 Management of reference authentication data

 Hierarchical to: No other components.

 Dependencies: No dependencies.

 Application note: None